Over the last 18 months, we have been fortunate enough to review Tropicfeel’s travel trainers.

 Added bonus of this feature: One of the most frustrating issues we have ever had when backpacking are shampoos or shower gels bursting and covering all our clothes in soapy liquid!
 This immediately does away with this problem!

-We have always liked how Tropicfeel has an ongoing commitment to creating sustainable travel products.
+We have always liked how Tropicfeel has an ongoing commitment to creating eco-friendly sustainable backpacks and other products.

 Using sustainable products in everything they make and even giving back parts of their profits to a range of charitable causes.